-Laurence also has twenty years of investment management and financing experience.
+Laurence also has 21 years of investment management and financing experience.
 Prior to joining the Investment Manager in March 2012, Laurence held a number of senior roles within CCC from 2006 to 2011.
-Initially he co-headed CCC's Advisory team before transferring in 2007 to the Carbon Finance team.
-Laurence joined Stephen in the Renewable Energy Infrastructure team in early 2011.
-From 2003-2006, Laurence headed the Bank of Tokyo-Mitsubishi's London-based renewables team, where he financed and advised on over 1GW of installed UK wind capacity.
-Prior to the Bank of Tokyo-Mitsubishi, Laurence worked in the power project finance team at Greenwich NatWest (formerly NatWest Markets).
+Initially he co-headed CCC's advisory team before transferring in 2007 to the carbon finance team.
+Laurence joined Stephen in the renewable energy infrastructure team in early 2011.
+From 2003-2006, Laurence headed the Bank of Tokyo-Mitsubishi's London-based renewables team, where he financed and advised on over 1GW of UK wind.
+Prior to the Bank of Tokyo-Mitsubishi, Laurence worked in the power project finance team at NatWest.